 2001: Advanced Diploma in Humanistic-Integrative Counselling

-In addition to 20 years' private practice, I have also worked as a therapist at an inner city young people's agency, an NHS Sex Therapy Clinic and at a maximum-security prison.
+In addition to over 20 years' private practice, I have also worked as a therapist at an inner city young people's agency, an NHS Sex Therapy Clinic and at a maximum-security prison.

 Being registered/accredited with a professional body means an individual must have achieved a substantial level of training and experience approved by their member organisation.